FRANZ LISZT SITE: Liszt Biography and Information Resource

 into an appropriate finale... be it soft and ethereal, as in Orpheus,

-enough to secure Liszt a golden thrown in the Pantheon of Composers,
+is enough to secure Liszt a golden throne in the Pantheon of Composers,

-yet, this is only one of many that this great master bequethed
+however, this is only one small facet of many that this glittering master bequeathed

 to the world.

-3. His music evoked deep psychological and emotional impact far exceeding
+3. Liszt's music evoked deep psychological and emotional impact, far exceeding

 what previously existed.
 Thus he opened new dimensions